Bankman-Fried charged by SEC, to appear in Bahamas court | Law-Order

 Police in the Bahamas, where FTX was based, said the 30-year-old was arrested after 6 p.m. on Monday (2300 GMT) at his luxury gated community called the Albany in the capital, Nassau.
 Damian Williams, the U.S. Attorney for the Southern District of New York, said in a statement on Monday evening the arrest came at the request of the U.S. government, and an indictment against Bankman-Fried would be unsealed on Tuesday.

-In a statement, the SEC said it would seek a director and officer bar and a penalty against Bankman-Fried, and to prevent Bankman-Fried from participating in future securities purchases, offers and sales except for his personal account and a civil penalty, among other actions.
-"We allege that Sam Bankman-Fried built a house of cards on a foundation of deception while telling investors that it was one of the safest buildings in crypto," said SEC Chair Gary Gensler in a statement.
+The Bahamas' attorney general's office said it expected him to be extradited to the United States.
+It was not immediately clear what would take place at the hearing or whether Bankman-Fried would decide to fight extradition, potentially setting up a high-stakes battle.

-Damian Williams, the U.S. Attorney for the Southern District of New York, said in a statement on Monday evening the arrest came at the request of the U.S. government, and an indictment against Bankman-Fried would be unsealed on Tuesday.
-A lawyer for Bankman-Fried did not respond to requests for comment on Monday.
+Police in the Bahamas said in a statement he was arrested due to "various Financial Offences against laws of the United States, which are also offences" in the Bahamas.
+Bankman-Fried has apologized to customers and acknowledged oversight failings at FTX, but said he doesn't personally think he has any criminal liability.

-The Bahamas' attorney general's office said it expects him to be extradited to the United States.
+INVESTIGATIONS The charges come just hours before Bankman-Fried was previously scheduled to testify before Congress about the collapse of the exchange.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)